bashnesnos/grepp/README.md

 Reporting accepts plugging new methods in (like if you want a 90% time calculation and it's not implemented).
 Thanks to Groovy.

+TODO: report aggregation format is almost generalized and pluggable; finish that
 TODO: add a DSL for it, so plugging in is easier than writing a full blown java/groovy Class

 ### Pluggable features